kamaruzzaman/microservice-order/README.md

 for AWS is used.
 Also Amazon is used as the public cloud provider.

 It is a simple CRUD application to model Order handling of an E-commerce shop.
-To run this application, first the Customer Microservice from: <placeholder> should also run.
+To run this application, first the Customer Microservice from: https://github.com/kamaruzzaman/microservice-customer should also run.

 Together with the Customer Microservice, it demonstrates the Microservice communication using REST API.